PaulStewart-Tech/enterprise-ad-lab-build/README.md

 # enterprise-ad-lab-build
 Simulated small business: Northbridge Solutions Inc. IT required to deploy on-prem Active Directory for centralized authentication and resource management.
-Excellent.
-Below is a **fully written, professional-grade README** for your first repository:

-> 📁 `enterprise-ad-lab-build`

-This is structured the way a hiring manager or technical interviewer would expect to see documentation.

 ---